joelnewcomer/seibels/wp-content/plugins/gmap-embed/readme.txt

 2. Upload the zip folder plugins directory "wp-content/plugins"
 3. Activate the WP Google Map Plugin from the Admin panel.
 4. Add the WP Google Map widget to your sidebar using Shortcode.
-5. Add the WP Google Map in posts/pages using shortcode.
+5. Add the WP Google Map in posts/pages using the shortcode.

 == Upgrade Notice ==